bratpeki/grap.h/README.md

-# tui-graph
-A Text-based graphing tool
+# A Text-based graphing tool written in C